Who is most at risk for domestic violence?

 - Has threatened to kill themselves

-- Has hit or choked the victim
+- Has hit or choked their partner or ex-partner

-- Is going through major life changes (such as losing their job, is going through a separation, has depression)
+- Is going through major life changes (such as losing their job, going through a separation, has depression)

 - Blames the victim for worsening their life